“Slow, slow, quick, quick, slow!” But has your website lost the quick?

 I’ve gone on to improve the speed with several other websites I manage though not necessarily achieving 100%!
 As I said before, you don’t need 100% but should pay particular attention to the Fully Loaded Time.

 I don’t speak tech!
 I can manage basic HTML and CSS, which are two of the core technologies for building Web pages but that’s it.
 I’ve had to work hard to understand the tech-speak behind getting WordPress websites to load faster.
-That’s why I’m working on an online course Turbocharge Your WordPress Website in plain, non-technical language for business owners who manage their own websites.
-You can sign up here to be the first to know when it’s available.
+That’s why my new online course Turbocharge Your WordPress Website is in plain, non-technical language for business owners who manage their own websites.

 In my next blog post, I’ll go through some of the main issues that are slowing your website down and give you some ideas of how to solve these.